Johannesburg: Gold rush and naming of the city

 In 1884, they purchased the first pure refined gold from Bantjes for £3,000.
 Incidentally, Bantjes had from 1881 been operating the Kromdraai Gold Mine in the Cradle of Humankind together with his partner Johannes Stephanus Minnaar where they first discovered gold in 1881, and which also offered another kind of discovery—the early ancestors of all mankind.
 Some report Australian George Harrison as the first to make a claim for gold in the area that became Johannesburg, as he found gold on a farm in July 1886.
 He did not remain in the area.

+On 3 October 1886 the name Johannesburg was first used.
+Surveyor Jos de Villiers surveyed Johannesburg's first neighborhood, Randjeslaagte, between 19 October and 3 November that year.

 Gold was earlier discovered some 400 km to the east of present-day Johannesburg in Barberton.
 Gold prospectors soon discovered the richer gold reefs of the Witwatersrand offered by Bantjes.
 The original miners' camp, under the informal leadership of Col Ignatius Ferreira, was located in the Fordsburg dip, possibly because water was available there, and because of the site's proximity to the diggings.
 Following the establishment of Johannesburg, the area was taken over by the Transvaal government who had it surveyed and named it Ferreira's Township, today the suburb of Ferreirasdorp.
 The first settlement at Ferreira's Camp was established as a tented camp and which soon reached a population of 3,000 by 1887.
 The government took over the camp, surveyed it and named it Ferreira's Township.
-By 1896, Johannesburg was established as a city of over 100,000 inhabitants, one of the fastest growth cities ever.
+By 1896, Johannesburg was established as a city of over 100,000 inhabitants, one of the fastest growing cities ever.